Posting Cash Bonds at the 4th Ave Jail

 Posting Cash Bail Bonds

 Everyone wants to save money.
 When it comes to spending money to bail someone out of jail, most people hate doing it as much as they hate going to the dentist.
 Everyday we get calls from people wanting just information on how they can post their own bond without using the services of a bondsman.
-People expect us to provide them with detailed step by step procedures on how they can post a bond without paying us for the service.
-So, for those of you that want to take matters into your own hands, here you go:
+People expect us to provide them with detailed step by step procedures on how they can post a bond without paying for the service.
+So, for those of you that want to post your own bond, here you go:

-- Obtain a Postal Money Order, Western Union Money Order, or Cashier’s Check made out to the Maricopa County Sheriff’s Office for the exact amount of the bond.
+- Cash bonds require the exact amount of cash to be provided to the clerk at the jail.
+If your bond is not “cash-only” you may use cash, Postal Money Order, Western Union Money Order, or Cashier’s Check made out to the Maricopa County Sheriff’s Office for the exact amount of the bond.

 - Take a number at the bond out window.